debajyotidasgupta/raft-consensus/README.md

 - [ ] Mention the important variables and describe them
 - [ ] If possible add a short theory to support your descriptions

+### raft/server.go
+*This file contains all the necessary code for implementing servers in a network using TCP along with various Remote Procedural Calls*

+#### Server struct
+Structure to define a service object
+#### Server methods
+*CreateServer*: create a Server Instance with serverId and list of peerIds *ConnectionAccept*: keep listening for incoming connections and serve them *Serve*: start a new service
+*Stop*: stop an existing service
+*ConnectToPeer*: connect to another server or peer *DisconnectPeer*: disconnect from a particular peer *RPC*: make an RPC call to the particular peer *RequestVote*: RPC call from a raft node for RequestVote *AppendEntries*: RPC call from a raft node for AppendEntries

 <p align="right">(<a href="#top">back to top</a>)</p>